 Anthony goes home three or four times a year and said that he likes to spend a lot of time with his older brother, Timothy, during those visits.
 “We get along really well.
 When I am not at home, we text a lot, but when I am home we like to hang out.
 He comes to Michigan to visit me as well.”

-Carreira, 17, who was born in Montréal and speaks French as her first language teamed up with the younger Ponomarenko in 2014.
+Carreira, 17, who was born in Montréal and speaks French as her first language teamed up with Anthony in 2014.
 “I was having trials with other guys and I saw him across the rink and knew I just wanted to skate with him,” she recalled.

 The duo claimed two silver medals on the Grand Prix circuit in 2016, which automatically assured them a place at the Junior Grand Prix Final in Marseille, where they placed a respectable fourth in their debut.
 “It was the coolest experience ever,” Carreira said.
 “It was our first big competition.
 It was such an amazing feeling to compete with the best in the world.
 I’m a very competitive person, and I wanted us to skate the best programs we possibly could to get the best result.
 More importantly, it was an opportunity to learn from the senior level competitors at that event.
 We look up to all of them and they inspire us in so many different ways.”

-At the U.S. Championships in January, the duo was on a mission to earn one of the three spots up for grabs at the World Junior Championships.
+At the 2017 U.S. Championships in January, the duo was on a mission to earn one of the three spots up for grabs at the World Junior Championships.
 Third after the short dance, neither was expecting to leapfrog over the then reigning World junior champions (Lorraine McNamara and Quinn Carpenter) and land in second place.
 “It was a very nice surprise.
-We were really happy about it,” Carreira said.
+We were really happy about it,” said Carreira.

 More surprises lay in store at World Juniors in March.
 The duo made a splash in their debut in Taiwan, skating into third place and taking home the bronze medal.

-Carreira and Ponomarenko will remain in the junior ranks next season at both the national and international levels.
+Anthony and Carreira will remain in the junior ranks next season at both the national and international levels.
 Though the lure of competing on the senior stage in an Olympic year is tempting, they are focused on developing at their own pace.
 “We are planning to stay junior at least one more season, maybe two.
-We want to make sure that when we do move up, that we have improved everything so that we do not look like a junior team,” Ponomarenko explained.
+We want to make sure that when we do move up, that we have improved everything so that we do not look like a junior team,” he explained.

 “It’s important to us that we look like a senior team and to do that we have to continue to work on our maturity and strength.
 We need to work on bigger elements — overall speed and maturity and will keep working to keep going in an upward direction.”